tweedge/springcore-0day-en/README.md

 ## TODOs

+* ✅ Get a machine-made translation and notes down for all the screenshots included in the Vulnerability Analysis PDF.
-* Get a Mandarin speaker to help confirm and clean up this veeery rough machine-made translation.
+* ❌ Get a Mandarin speaker to help confirm and clean up the machine-made translation.
-* Replicate (after work lol).
+* ❌ Replicate and release a demo application.

+Will be resuming after getting some work done.

-# SpringBeans RCE Vulnerability Analysis
+# SpringBeans RCE Vulnerability Analysis (Translated)

 ## Requirements
 * JDK9 and above